 6. String the wooden lath to the lower edge of the curtain and roll the curtain to your desired height, tie the ribbons into a bow.

 7. Install the curtain on the rod or on the rail.

-Create inexpensive and easy Christmas curtains with kitchen towels.
-At the top edge, sew the casing (approximately 2 cm) for the wire, and slip the wire through it.
-Everything else is ready.
-Hang the curtains on a window to get in the Christmas spirit.
+Create inexpensive and easy Christmas curtains with kitchen towels or runners.
 These curtains are quick to make, so you will have more time for the Christmas preparations.

 Personal Christmas cards will bring joy to the recipient.
 Get cardboard or thick watercolour paper, a couple of pears, paint brushes and watercolour paint.
 Cut the cardboard into appropriate-sized cards.
 Elf cards: cut the pears in half and dip them in the paint.
 Press "the elf hat" on the cardboard, draw a face and write season's greetings.
 Reindeer cards: Press fingerprints on the cardboard to create a funny reindeer face.
 Draw antlers, eyes, mouth and Rudolph's red nose.

 A personalised gift delights the giver as much as the person who receives it.
 By choosing a one-coloured paper, you can write the receiver’s name with stamp letters on the gift.
 Or just replace traditional cardboard cards with wooden pucks you have sawn from branches.
 Drill a small hole in wood for the ribbon and paint the surface with blackboard paint.
 Or buy these ready-made from a craft shop.
 You can also decorate your gifts with twigs or Christmas decorations.
 Combine one-coloured paper with various ribbons, or wrap your gifts in newspaper that you have painted or decorated with stamp.